Shared Reading in Criminal Justice

 Staff had their expectation of prisoners challenged by the demonstrable commitment and motivation to attend the groups, as well as members’ willingness to tackle ‘difficult’ books.

-Not only are they may be better able to explain themselves to us, but they are more they’re able to sit and listen to somebody else.
+Not only are they better able to explain themselves to us, but they are more they’re able to sit and listen to somebody else.

 Staff Member, HMP Low Newton